ratatui/ratatui-website/src/tutorial/counter-app/multiple-files.md

 }
 ```

-`color_eyre` is an error report handler for colorful, consistent, and well formatted error reports for all kinds of errors.
+`color_eyre` is an error report handler for colorful, consistent, and well formatted error
+reports for all kinds of errors.
+Check out the [section](../../how-to/develop-apps/setup-panic-hooks-color-eyre.md) for
+setting up panic hooks with color-eyre.
 ````

 Now we are ready to start refactoring our app.